SakshiAndhale/Price-Trends-of-Fruits-Vegetables-Complete/README.md

    A stacked bar chart comparing the retail price across different forms (fresh, canned, frozen, dried) of fruits and vegetables.

 6. **Cup-Equivalent Size Distribution:**
-   A bar chart comparing the cup-equivalent size for different fruits and vegetables to identify which offer the most substantial portions.
+   A bar chart comparing the cup-equivalent size for different fruits and vegetables to identify which offers the most substantial portions.

 ## Key Insights